File Sharing via the internet - Is there a Pain-Free Way ?

 Is there a better and safer way of sharing larger files ?

 will at some time have signed up for a Google account.
-Not everyone with an account appreciates
+Not everyone with a Google account appreciates

 that this comes with 15GB of free web storage space in the form of a Google

-‘Drive’ (GDrive), which is often under-utilised and therefore an obvious option
+‘Drive’ (GDrive), which is therefore often left virtually unused and therefore an obvious option

 for transferring larger files via the cloud.
-You can access the webspace available directly using the Google 'Drive' app and upload/download files to & from it easily.
+You can access the webspace provided directly using the Google 'Drive' app and upload/download files to & from it quite easily.

 But how easy is it to use a GDrive to exchange files between correspondents ?

-The answer is…quite easy, once the system is properly set up.
-All that is necessary once this has been done is for both correspondent and recipient to have access to a Google account and log into it whenever they want to access and share files (it doesn't of course need to be the same account !).
+The answer is…also quite easy, once the system is properly set up.
+All that is necessary once this has been done is for both correspondent and recipient to have access to a Google account and log into it whenever they want to share files (this doesn't of course need to be the same account !).

 As you might expect, there is some setting up to do before you can exchange files routinely.
 This involves creating a shared directory and assigning the

 necessary security permissions to your recipient(s).
-It needs to be done by the owner of the 'master' GDrive where the shared directory will reside.
-They then create a link to the shared directory which can be used
+It needs to be done by the owner of the 'master' GDrive where the shared directory and the files to be exchanged will reside.
+Once the new directory has been created, they the owner then creates a link to the shared directory which can be used

 whenever access is required by the recipient(s).
-The link automatically takes them to the Google ‘Drive’
+The link automatically takes anyone in posession of it to the Google ‘Drive’

-app and invites them to log in if they’ve not already done so.
+app, and invites them to log in to their Google account if they’ve not already done so.

 I’d recommend anyone looking for a relatively painless and